-R.E. at Mead Vale aims to be fun, engaging and provide time to think and reflect.
-It encourages children to think about religions, their importance and what they mean to them
+R.E. at Mead Vale aims to be fun and engaging and to provide a time to think and reflect.
+It encourages children to think about religions and their beliefs and what that might mean to the children themselves.

 Here are some interesting external websites with information about Religious Education.